Submit your abstract firstname.lastname@example.org

-If you wish to present a paper, please send either an anonymized paper of no more than 3,000 words or an abstract of no more than 600 words free of any identifying information, and in Word format, to email@example.com by March 15th 2023 (midnight Irish time).
+If you wish to present a paper, please send either an anonymized paper of no more than 3,000 words or an abstract of no more than 600 words free of any identifying information, and in Word format, to email@example.com by 31st March 2023 (midnight Irish time; deadline extended).
 Although we are accepting abstracts, preference will be given to completed papers.
 In a separate document, send identifying information.
 You should receive an email acknowledging your submission.

 We welcome abstracts from multiple perspectives, including from postgraduate researchers.
 Areas of interest include the first-person phenomenological perspective and research of religious experience in the following contexts (though not limited to these):

 > Religious Nature Poetry

 > Nature Aesthetics